Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Experimental verification, neural interpretation, and statistical properties

-From Eq.~\eqref{eq_alternating_PDF_f_limit_zero}, both distributions become uniform as $\mathpzc{f} \to 0$.
-On the other extreme, as $\mathpzc{f} \to \infty$ both distributions tend to a Dirac delta distribution centered at $0$ (Eq.~\eqref{eq_alternating_PDF_f_limit_infinity}), which can be interpreted as a super-sparse distribution concentrated at $0$.
-Compared to the polylogarithmic exponential distribution, the shifted-geometric exponential distribution exhibits fatter tails due to a slower decay in probability for increasing values of the population rate.
-This can be appreciated for $\mathpzc{f} \in \left\{ 10, 15\right\}$ in Figs.~\ref{fig:POLYLOGARITHMIC_PDF_VARY_F_m} and \ref{fig:SHIFTED_GEOMETRIC_PDF_VARY_F_tau}.
+On the other extreme, as $\mathpzc{f} \to \infty$ both distributions tend to a Dirac delta distribution centered at $0$ (see \ref{APPENDIX_LIMIT_DISTRIBUTIONS} for the proof):

+Compared to the polylogarithmic exponential distribution, the shifted-geometric exponential distribution exhibits fatter tails due to a slower decay in probability for increasing values of the population rate (See $\mathpzc{f} \in \left\{ 10, 15\right\}$ in Figs.~\ref{fig:POLYLOGARITHMIC_PDF_VARY_F_m}a and \ref{fig:SHIFTED_GEOMETRIC_PDF_VARY_F_tau}a).

-The $m$ parameter also modulates sparsity for the polylogarithmic exponential distribution (Fig.~\ref{fig:POLYLOGARITHMIC_PDF_VARY_F_m}) but to a much lesser extent than the $\mathpzc{f}$ parameter, i.e., the distribution is less sensitive to changes in the $m$ parameter.
-Because of this, choosing $m=1$, a case for which we provide the complete analytical PDF and distribution function, is the most natural polylogarithmic exponential distribution choice.
-Similarly, for the shifted-geometric exponential distribution, the $\tau$ parameter is less relevant for inducing sparsity (Fig.~\ref{fig:SHIFTED_GEOMETRIC_PDF_VARY_F_tau} Right) compared to the $\mathpzc{f}$ parameter, but more when compared to the $m$ polylogarithmic parameter. \\
+The $m$ parameter also modulates sparsity for the polylogarithmic exponential distribution (Fig.~\ref{fig:POLYLOGARITHMIC_PDF_VARY_F_m}b) but to a much lesser extent than the $\mathpzc{f}$ parameter, i.e., the distribution is less sensitive to changes in the $m$ parameter.
+Because of this, $m=1$ is the simplest choice of the polylogarithmic exponential distribution, for which we provide the complete analytical PDF and distribution function.
+Similarly, for the shifted-geometric exponential distribution, the $\tau$ parameter is less relevant for inducing sparsity (Fig.~\ref{fig:SHIFTED_GEOMETRIC_PDF_VARY_F_tau}b) compared to the $\mathpzc{f}$ parameter, but more when compared to the $m$ polylogarithmic parameter. \\